erhant/burning_castle/README.md

 - `5 -> 0 -> 1 -> 1` (3 unique values)
 - `12 -> 76 -> 52 -> 4 -> 2 -> 6 -> 2` (6 unique values)

+We should also note that the occurences of appended 0s are not a problem, they do not change the result.
+This has been tested up to 50,000 values too.

 ## Will it always terminate?
 **Yes.** Take for example the integer algorithm explained just above, when we start with a value `x`, the results of the function are upperbounded by `100 * num_digits(x)`.
 So eventually, all numbers will be seen, it is trivial!
 We are more interested in _what that number is_.